henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/4-theme/1-introduction-to-theme/content.md

 Breakpoints can be defined if you want to change the defaults or add new devices.

 :::warn
-Breakpoints are not merged but instead **replace the default values**.
+Breakpoints are not merged but instead replace the default values.
 This means that you will need to provide values for all breakpoints you want to use.
 :::

 In the next lessons we'll look at theme and colors, breakpoints and animations.